Kalamazoo College Scholarships

 Questions about the Heyl Scholarship should be directed to Suzanne Lepley at firstname.lastname@example.org.

 Beginning with the 2015-16 academic year, the nationally renowned scholarship program known as the Kalamazoo Promise extended their program by partnering with Michigan Colleges Alliance (MCA), a consortium of independent, liberal arts-focused colleges.
 As a member of the MCA, Kalamazoo College may enroll and support Kalamazoo Promise-eligible students according to the terms of the program.
-Promise-eligible students are eligible to receive merit scholarship aid from the College in addition to the Promise award; the level of tuition support is dependent on the qualifying years of eligibility under the terms of the Promise.
+Promise-eligible students are not eligible to receive merit scholarship aid from the College in addition to the Promise award; the level of tuition support is dependent on the qualifying years of eligibility under the terms of the Promise.
 For program details, please review the Kalamazoo Promise website.

 Questions about the Kalamazoo Promise as it applies at Kalamazoo College should be directed to Suzanne Lepley at email@example.com.